RyanHastings/navabhidhamma/docs/plan.md

 This is the current plan for the preliminary studies leading to the actual meat of the work on this project.

 1. Finish the EBTs.
-I am currently on the Saṃyutta Nikāya.
+I am currently on the Sutta-Nipāta.
 First task is to finish these.
 2. Finish some other preliminary stuff.
     - *The Great Disciples of the Buddha*
     - *The Life of the Buddha* (Bhikkhu Ñāṇamoli)